karanjakhar/karanjakhar/README.md

 * 🖥️  See my portfolio at [https://karanjakhar.com](https://karanjakhar.com)
 * ✉️  You can contact me at [karanjakhar49@gmail.com](mailto:karanjakhar49@gmail.com)
 * 🧠  I'm learning React and FastAPI
-* 🤝  I'm open to collaborating on Computer Vision and deployment projects.
+* 🤝  I'm open to collaborating on any interesting project.
+Ping me :)
-* ⚡  I am Batman
+* ⚡  Got any ideas.
+Let's connect.

 ### Skills